magento/pwa-studio/packages/pwa-buildpack/docs/extension-aggregator.md

     extensionsRoot: '/path/to/project/extensions'
 }).then(extensions => {
     // `extensions` is an array of objects that include
-    // an extension's configuration, and it's rootpath });
+    // an extension's configuration, and its rootpath });
 ```